johnsonjh/fl256/README.md

 A complete copy of "_fl256 CLA/CTA/LO_" will be furnished upon request to any potential contributors.
-We encourage all potential contributors read _and completely understand_ the the "_fl256 CLA/CTA/LO_".
+We encourage all potential contributors read _and completely understand_ the "_fl256 CLA/CTA/LO_".
 It further recommended that any would-be contributors seek guidance from qualified and licensed legal council, preferably well-versed in U.S. Contract Law.
 Seeking formal assistance should be the first step if if any questions arise during your reading of the "_fl256 CLA/CTA/LO_" document.
 Unfortunately, "_the fl256 authors_" can not, and will not, answer any inquiries regarding the contents of the "_fl256 CLA/CTA/LO_" documents.